Australia's Funniest Home Videos: Theme music

-From 1991 to 2004 the theme song was a cover version of "The Funny Things You Do" from the show's American counterpart with the word "America" replaced by "Australia" and the line "You're the red, white and blue" changed to "You're the dinky-di true blue".
+From 1991 to 2004 the theme song was a cover version of "The Funny Things You Do" by Dan Slider from the show's American counterpart with the word "America" replaced by "Australia" and the line "You're the red, white and blue" changed to "You're the dinky-di true blue".
 It was slightly rearranged in 1994 (with vocals from then-host Jo Beth Taylor, which remained after her 1997 departure).
 In line with the new season in 2000, the show received a refresh in updated video graphics, set recolouring and a brand new theme song with vocals provided by Australian session singer and songwriter, Marty Cobcroft, in a rock-based arrangement.
 Sydney musician, Andy Payne, provided additional backing vocals.
 From 2005 onwards, original compositions were used as the theme music.

 The theme song served as the show's intro and played before and after each commercial break.
 Until 2001 the theme song can be heard during the closing credits.